-In this MG9 Rev. 2 the Department modified the schedule of monitoring required for rock crushing emissions under Condition 6.1.
+During the second revision to MG9, the Department modified the schedule of monitoring required for rock crushing emissions under Condition 6.1.
 Previous versions of the MG9 permit required Method 9 observations once every 30 operating days and within two days of restart after a shutdown of more than five days.
 In the MG9 Rev. 2 the Department simplified this to require Method 9 observations within the first two days of any calendar month the facility operates.
 This reduces the burden of tracking operating days, shutdown periods and when Method 9 observation requirements are triggered by Condition 6.1 while ensuring that periodic observations are included within each operating report.